 KFF (Kaiser Family Foundation)

-PROGRAM AREA: Racial Equity and Health Policy Program
+PROGRAM AREA: Health Policy – Kaiser Program on Medicaid and the Uninsured

 Minimum Desired Experience and Skills:

 - Master’s degree in statistics, biostatistics, econometrics, or related field, or master’s degree in public health, public policy, or related field; 3-5 years of work experience in quantitative data analysis preferred;

 - Database and statistical programming experience in R;

 - Experience conducting original research and analysis using large administrative, survey, or health claims databases, including data cleaning, quality assessment, imputation, and statistical analysis;

 - Ability to synthesize secondary data, conduct original quantitative and qualitative analysis, and communicate results clearly through tables, charts, and figures;